 As Ken begins to search for his outdated resume typed in 1987, he worries about what the future will hold in a world that associates youth with ambition.
 Frequently, he hears that 50 is the new 40 or 40 is the new 30, but knows that age discrimination in the workplace is not a thing of the past.

 By creating more focus toward his expertise, he was able to steer employers away from the typical stereotypes associated with older job seekers and shave approximately 15 years from his resume age.

 After 20 years of success as a business analyst, Ken was an expert in his field and wanted the same opportunity within his industry.
 He decided to ditch the objective at the top of his resume.
 Instead, he used his industry career title as a headline and wrote a brief profile summary to promote his expertise as an analyst.

 While writing his resume, Ken avoided using words such as seasoned and energetic to describe his attributes and listing obsolete technologies and skills that hinted he might be older.

-Finally, Ken was advised to modernize the format of his resume and job search.
-His resume was prepared in text, PDF, and MS Word to accommodate the online requests of various employers and job boards.
-When doing some research, he found that social networking is an effective strategy to find opportunities, so he decided to join LinkedIn.
-Quickly, he learned how to create a profile to build his professional network, share his industry ideas, research companies, and identify job openings.
+After Ken did some job searching research, he discovered that social networking was an effective strategy to find opportunities, so he decided to join LinkedIn.
+He then quickly learned how to create a profile to build his professional network, share his industry ideas, research companies, and identify job openings.

-Ken was able to find an opportunity within several months, but encourages other mature professionals to update their resumes sooner rather than later.
+Ken was able to find an opportunity within serval months, but encourages other mature professionals to update their resumes sooner rather than later.